The MSR-Video to Text Dataset with Clean Annotations: Experiments

 \subsection{Evaluation Metrics}

-We adopted BLEU, CIDEr, METEOR and ROUGE-L as objective metrics for evaluating the results of the models.
-BLEU is a quick and easy-to-calculate metric, originally used for evaluating the performance of machine translation models \cite{papineni-etal-2002-bleu}.
-CIDEr is a metric that captures human consensus \cite{cider-2015}.
-METEOR is a metric that involves precision, recall and order correlation, based on unigram matches\cite{banerjee-lavie-2005-meteor}.
-ROUGE-L is a metric that determines the quality of a summary by finding the longest common subsequence\cite{lin-2004-rouge}.
-Besides these individual metrics, we used a score to combine all of these metrics \cite{10.3389/frobt.2020.475767}:
+BLEU, CIDEr, METEOR and ROUGE-L were adopted as objective metrics for evaluating the results of the models.
+BLEU is a quick and easy-to-calculate metric, originally used for evaluating the performance of machine translation models \citep{papineni-etal-2002-bleu}.
+CIDEr is a metric that captures human consensus \citep{cider-2015}.
+METEOR is a metric that involves precision, recall and order correlation, based on unigram matches \citep{banerjee-lavie-2005-meteor}.
+ROUGE-L is a metric that determines the quality of a summary by finding the longest common subsequence \citep{lin-2004-rouge}.
+Besides these individual metrics, an overall score is presented to combine all of these metrics \citep{10.3389/frobt.2020.475767}:

 where the subscript $i$ denotes the model $i$ and the subscript $b$ denotes the best score of the metric $b$ over a group of models for comparison.
 B4, C, M, R and O denote BLEU-4, CIDEr, METEOR, ROUGE-L and the overall score \eqref{eq:overall}, respectively.